making-code/website-source/content/foundations/boolean-logic.md

 | on | off |
 | positive voltage | negative voltage |

-These values are also referred to as **boolean value** or **boolean** for short, i.e. something that can have one of two values and nothing else.
+These values are also referred to as a **boolean value** or **boolean** for short.
+A boolean is something that can have one of two values and nothing else.
 {{% /expand%}}

 For this chapter, we will use `true` and `false` to refer to our boolean values.